hashicorp/packer/website/source/docs/builders/vmware.html.markdown

 * `ssh_wait_timeout` (string) - The duration to wait for SSH to become available.
 By default this is "20m", or 20 minutes.
-Note that this should be quite long since the timer begins as soon as virtual machine is booted.
+Note that this should be quite long since the timer begins as soon as the virtual machine is booted.

 * `tools_upload_flavor` (string) - The flavor of the VMware Tools ISO to upload into the VM.
 Valid values are "darwin", "linux", and "windows".